gplessis/dotdeb-mysql/support-files/MacOSX/ReadMe.txt

    Note

-   The MySQL Preference Pane only starts and stops MySQL installation installed from the MySQL package installation that have been installed in the default location.
+   The MySQL preference pane only starts and stops MySQL installation installed from the MySQL package installation that have been installed in the default location.

-   Once the MySQL Preference Pane has been installed, you can control your MySQL server instance using the preference pane.
+   Once the MySQL preference pane has been installed, you can control your MySQL server instance using the preference pane.
    To use the preference pane, open the System Preferences... from the Apple menu.
 Select the MySQL preference pane by